My Wish

 "My Wish" is a song written by Jeffrey Steele and Steve Robson, and recorded by American country music group Rascal Flatts.
 It was released in August 2006 as the third single from their album Me and My Gang.
 It reached number one on the U.S. country charts in December 2006 and also peaked at number 28 on the Billboard Hot 100, making it one of their popular crossover singles.
 It peaked at number 13 on the Billboard Hot Adult Contemporary Tracks and at number 49 on the Billboard Pop 100.
 As of May 2016, the song has sold 2.927 million in the US.
 In August 2016, a re-recorded version of the song was released to celebrate the song's 10 year anniversary.

-Remix versions
+Remix and re-recorded versions

-In 2007, the song was remixed and released on the Target bonus disc of Still Feels Good, then was later released alongside a remix of "What Hurts The Most" on a two-song EP entitled, The Hot Mixes,. and was on their compilation album, Twenty Years of Rascal Flatts: The Greatest Hits in 2020.
+In 2007, the song was remixed and released on the Target bonus disc of Still Feels Good, then was later released alongside a remix of "What Hurts The Most" on a two-song EP entitled, The Hot Mixes. and was on their compilation album, Twenty Years of Rascal Flatts: The Greatest Hits in 2020.

 In 2016, the song was re-recorded as a "10th Anniversary" release of the song.

 In 2025, the band again re-recorded the track with Carly Pearce as part of their collaborative album Life Is a Highway: Refueled Duets.